mrousavy/QtCalc/README.md

 # QtCalc
-A competent Material Design Calculator for Windows/macOS/Linux written in Qt/C++
+A design only Material Design Calculator for Windows/macOS/Linux written in Qt/C++